TeamSHIRO/KURO/README.md

    ```
 3. Run CMake to configure the project.
 You may additionally add build options here (`-D`).
 You can find available options inside [**CMakeLists.txt**](CMakeLists.txt).
     ```bash
-    cmake -S . -B build
+    cmake -S . -B build --toolchain toolchain/efi.cmake
     ```
+   Change the `--toolchain` argument to where the **[efi.cmake](toolchain/efi.cmake)** toolchain file is located.
-   Pro tip: You can change `build` to your preferred build directory.
+   tip: You can change `build` to your preferred build directory.
 4. Build the project with CMake
     ```bash
     cmake --build build